 Exposing the limitations of imitation

 Digital clusters

-Silicon Valley's main advantage lies in support for scale-ups, writes Brian Groom rom Beijing to New York, London, Berlin, Tel Aviv and Bangalore, technology hubs around the world have drawn inspiration from Silicon Valley.
+Silicon Valley's main advantage lies in support for scale-ups, writes Brian Groom drawn inspiration from Silicon Valley.
 While their number is growing, however, their model in many cases differs significantly from the original Californian template.